<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 10. Information goes missing

 Want to move away from spreadsheets?
-Here are 10 questions you should ask
+Here are 10 questions you should ask yourself.

 Chapter 2: What is stakeholder relationship management (SRM) software?